ebaudrez/h5gen/README.md

   * `--with-hdf5=DIR`

-    Specifies the path where the HDF5 library is to be found (executables, include files, library).
+    **Optional.** Specifies the path where the HDF5 library is to be found (executables, include files, library).
 By default, looks into your system's default paths.

 I recommend you run the self-tests by issuing `make check` after compilation.
 Even though they take a while to run, they may alert you of possible problems